awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateThesaurus.md

 The request accepts the following data in JSON format\.

  ** [ClientToken](#API_CreateThesaurus_RequestSyntax) **   <a name="Kendra-CreateThesaurus-request-ClientToken"></a>
 A token that you provide to identify the request to create a thesaurus\.
-Multiple calls to the `CreateThesaurus` operation with the same client token will create only one index\.
+Multiple calls to the `CreateThesaurus` operation with the same client token will create only one thesaurus\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 100\.
 Required: No